-The nil settlement rate for the past three years has averaged 10%, for the past four years has averaged 10% and for the past five years has averaged 11%.
+The nil settlement rate for the past three years has averaged 10%, for the past four years has averaged 8% and for the past five years has averaged 8%.

-We have selected 10% as our nil settlement rate assumption, unchanged from our previous assumption.
+We have selected 8% as our nil settlement rate assumption, a reduction from our previous valuation assumption of 10%.